 2. How many wires are there?

-There were the wires.
+And then there were the wires.

-Here’s all the wires that we had to deal with:
+Here are all the wires that we had to deal with:

 - There’s a wire coming out of the television to the plug